How to Use the Map

-You can share this URL with a colleague to bring them directly to the same view of Japan.
+You can share this URL with a colleague to bring them to the same query.

 Share a specific place AND time span:

 This does not happen automatically, but the URL can be manually edited if you wish to share a link to a specific year, or range of years.
-In this case, you need to type new characters into the URL before sharing it, using this syntax:
+In this case, you will need to type new characters into the URL before sharing it, using the following syntax: